Ulfenstein768/API-Documentation/APIDoc/blog/2021-01-27-greetings.md

 We decided to go with a showroom and we wanted to make it possible for the user to get all the articles posted on our server, edit and / or delete your own posts, comment and view comments for others on relevant posts.

+## Do the introduction here, Tech stack, ect.
+Check evaluation to check

     *website*/articles
         GET, get all articles